ankit7/ankit7.github.io/_posts/2012-02-09-how-to-setup-an-ecommerce-store-in-india.markdown

 ---

+**I'm working on a updated version of this article and will publish it soon.**

 Indian e-commerce sector is booming.
 I see a new online store every week.
 Facebook ads are filled by new cloths, electronics, footwear etc.

 ## E-commerce Store ABC